Getting Ready to Prepare Your Tax Return

 Preparing Your Federal Tax Return

-OISS provides access to Sprintax tax preparation software for Yale international students and scholars who are nonresident tax filers.
-In late February OISS will email instructions for accessing the Sprintax software.
-The software helps users prepare all of the paper forms needed for federal tax filing, which will need to be printed out and mailed to the IRS.
+In late February, OISS will email instructions for accessing the Sprintax software.
+The software helps users prepare all the paper forms needed for federal tax filing, which will need to be printed out and mailed to the IRS.

 Learn how to file your federal return with Sprintax.